lucapericlp/remarkable-sync/README.md

 It takes your device token stored locally in your Chrome Extension Settings.
 It then uses that to generate a user token which is used to:
-1. get currently present documents under a given folder
+1. get currently present documents under a given folder in the Remarkable Cloud
-2. upload any new documents in the local folder to the Remarkable tablet
+2. upload any new documents from the local folder to the Remarkable Cloud

 ## Usage